 And partaking in any kind of seance, fortune-telling, or using spirit or ouija boards is never harmless, no matter what traditions we were raised with.
 The Bible has this to say about it, and it’s an open-and-shut case:

-So it all boils down to this: Halloween may seem to have it’s lighter side and it’s darker side, depending on how you view it.
+It’s true that Halloween may appear to have its lighter side and its darker side, depending on how you view it.
 But make no mistake, the devil is never harmless.
 And dressing as demons, telling fortunes, or messing around with ouija boards are all things we should never open ourselves up to.
 Period.